aclapes/breakfast-lstmcrf/README.md

 ## Instructions

-0. Clone the repository (or download) and navigate where the code and Dockerfile are placed.
+0. Clone the repository (or download) and navigate where code and Dockerfile are placed.

 1. Build the docker image:
 ```bash
 docker build -t aclapes/breakfast:latest .
 ```

-2. Run a docker container from aclapes/breakfast image:
+2. Run a docker container from the previously built image:
 ```bash
 nvidia-docker run -it -v /data/data2/aclapes/Datasets/:/data/datasets/ aclapes/breakfast:latest
 ```
-Option ```-v``` allows mapping a directory from docker's host into a running docker container.
+The option ```-v``` allows mapping a directory from docker's host into a running docker container.

-3. Navigate to the python source code.
+3. Once in the docker, navigate to the python source code.
 ```bash
 cd /home/dockeruser/src/
 ```